By Tim Relf

 EARLY signs show suckler cow quota to be in strong demand, with values well up on those of a year ago.

-Agents are reporting GB lowland quota to be making between £140 and £150 a unit in the days since the trading period began on June 16.
+Agents report GB lowland quota to be making between £140 and £150 a unit in the days since the trading period began on June 16.
 Leasing values are about £40 a unit.

-The buoyant start to trading reflects the high on which last season closed when "panic-buying" drove prices up, says Richard Goodman of Newbury-based Dreweatt Neate.
+The buoyant start to trading reflects the high on which last season closed when “panic-buying” drove prices up, according to Richard Goodman of Newbury-based Dreweatt Neate.

-The strong demand follows a period when trade for suckler cows and calves firmed as farmers, many with ample grass, looked to run them alongside other enterprises, says Mr Goodman.
+The strong demand follows a period when trade for suckler cows and calves firmed as farmers, many with ample grass, looked to run them alongside other enterprises.

-According to Caroline Carr of Ian Potter Associates, GB lowland quota is now selling and leasing for £150 and £40, respectively, compared with last seasons averages of £114 and £30.
+According to Caroline Carr of Ian Potter Associates, GB lowland quota is now selling and leasing for £150 and £40 respectively.
+Last seasons prices averaged of £114 and £30.

 English LFA is changing hands for £160 and £50, compared with 1997 averages of £117 and £38, said Mrs Carr.
 The basic suckler cow premium is £112 a head for 1998.